DanielGriffiths1182/javascript-codewars-archive/README.md

  Wikipedia for further details.
  Write a function numberJoy() which tests if a positive integer n is Harshad and returns True if the product of its digit sum, and its digit sum reversed, equals n.
 Otherwise return False.

+- 22 Complete the squareSum method so that it squares each number passed into it and then sums the results together.